DriesAllaerts/foamscripts/README.md

 # Foam scripts

-Repositor with scripts for preprocessing, postprocessing or general data handling of data genereated with OpenFOAM
+Repository with scripts for preprocessing, postprocessing or general data handling of data genereated with OpenFOAM